 This post is probably going to be a little bit scattered, because I’m still reeling from the overwhelming, unexpected response to the last post.
 I honestly expected “Inadvertent Algorithmic Cruelty” to be read by maybe two or three hundred people over the next couple of weeks, all of them friends, colleagues, and friends who are colleagues.
 I hoped that I’d maybe give a few of them something new and interesting to think about, but it was really mostly just me thinking out loud about a shortcoming in our field.
 I never expected widespread linking, let alone mainstream media coverage.

 So the first thing I want to say: I owe the Year in Review team in specific, and Facebook in general, an apology.
 No, not the other way around.
-I did get email from Jonathan Gheller, manager of the Year in Review team at Facebook, before the story starting hitting the papers, and he was sincerely apologetic.
+I did get email from Jonathan Gheller, product manager of the Year in Review team at Facebook, before the story starting hitting the papers, and he was sincerely apologetic.
 Also determined to do better in the future.
 But I am very sorry that I dropped the Internet on his head for Christmas.
 He and his team didn’t deserve it.

 (And yes, I’ve reflected quite a bit on the irony that I inadvertently made their lives more difficult by posting, after they inadvertently made mine more difficult by coding.)